NaturalHistoryMuseum/splitgill/README.md

 ## Overview

 <!--overview-start-->
-splitgill is a library providing base classes with the functionality to create, update and query versioned data.
+Splitgill is a library providing functionality to create, update, and query versioned data.
 Uses MongoDB and Elasticsearch.

 Note that this library is relatively stable but is still quite new and could still be significantly altered.